ravendb/ravendb/docs/readme.txt

-== HOW TO REFERENCE RAVENDB 4.0 CLIENT
+## HOW TO REFERENCE RAVENDB 4.0 CLIENT

-1. Create 'lib' directory in your VS solution directory
+1. Create 'lib' directory in your solution directory.

 2. Copy 'Raven.Client' and 'Sparrow' directories from Client\netstandard1.6 to 'lib' directory in your solution directory.